 3 Under section 77(1)(c), the trustee can require a bankrupt to attend a meeting of creditors.
 (These meetings are not common).
 The meetings can be held at the request of the creditors or the discretion of the trustee.

 Section 77 concerns “duties of the bankrupt as to discovery of property”.
-Questions should not be put merely for the purpose of showing that the person being examined has committed some offence against the Bankruptcy Act.
+Questions should not be put merely for the purpose of showing that the person has committed offences against the Bankruptcy Act.

 If the trustee detects evidence indicating that the bankrupt might have committed an offence under the Bankruptcy Act, the trustee might refer the matter to the Bankruptcy Fraud Investigation section within AFSA.
 If the Fraud Investigation section believes that the offence can be substantiated, the matter will be referred to the Director of Public Prosecutions.
 The public prosecutor will then decide whether to proceed with the prosecution.